You may be killing your pet fish and not even know it.

 Overcrowding Your Fish Tank

 This causes similar problems as overfeeding your fish.
 Too many fish in your tank means a lot more waste is being produced and therefore a lot more ammonia and nitrites.
 Too much ammonia and nitrites mean fish will eventually die.
 This problem is especially acute in smaller tanks below 50 gallons.
 A few options are to get a bigger fish tank to house all of your fish comfortably, or get another similar fish tank to reduce the amount in your current tank.
+I wrote a complete guide to fish tank filtration here.

 The general rule is 1 inch of fish per gallon, but this is open for much-heated debate.
 Filtration is the key here.
 The more you can cycle your water per hour the better for the fish.
 If you turn your tank over 4 times per hour, that should be sufficient but you can certainly do more if you wish.
 Use a bigger filter than is required for the tank.
 It won’t hurt and it will keep the water cleaner.
 Also, if you have live plants in your tank that will help with absorbing nitrates in the water.
 Here are my top five aquarium plants for beginners.